Róisín Shortall: Political career

-In 1988, she joined the Labour Party and first held public office in 1991, when she was elected to Dublin City Council for the Drumcondra local electoral area.
+In 1988, she joined the Labour Party and was first elected at the 1991 Dublin Corporation election for the local electoral area of Drumcondra.

 Shortall was first elected to Dáil Éireann at the 1992 general election, when the Labour Party won a record 33 seats as part of the "Spring Tide", a surge credited to the popularity of Labour leader Dick Spring.
 She retained her seat at each of the following four general elections.
-She is a former party Spokesperson for Social and Family Affairs.
+She is a former party spokesperson for Social and Family Affairs.

 In 1999, she opposed the merger of the Democratic Left into the Labour Party.
-In 2002, she was openly critical of Labour Party leader Ruairi Quinn following a poor showing by Labour in the 2002 general election.
-Following Quinn's resignation from the leadership months later, she contested the open leadership position, but lost out to former Democratic Left member Eamonn Gilmore.
+Following a poor showing by Labour in the 2002 general election, she was openly critical of the leadership of Ruairi Quinn.
+Following Quinn's resignation from the leadership months later, she contested the leadership position and came fourth, behind Eamon Gilmore.

-On 10 March 2011, she was appointed as Minister of State for Primary Care.

-Fianna Fáil and Sinn Féin tabled a motion of no confidence in Minister for Health James Reilly on 3 September 2012, after yet more cuts in the health service.
+On 10 March 2011, she was appointed as Minister of State at the Department of Health with special responsibility for primary care.
+On 3 September 2012, Fianna Fáil and Sinn Féin tabled a motion of no confidence in Minister for Health James Reilly, after yet more cuts in the health service.
 Shortall addressed the Dáil during this motion and did not indicate her support for him or mention his name once, though she did vote against the motion.
-She resigned as Minister of State for Primary Care on 26 September 2012, and also resigned the Parliamentary Labour Party whip.
+She resigned as Minister of State on 26 September 2012, and also resigned the Parliamentary Labour Party whip.

 Social Democrats

-On 15 July 2015, Shortall launched the Social Democrats party along with fellow Independent TDs Stephen Donnelly and Catherine Murphy.
+On 15 July 2015, Shortall launched the Social Democrats along with fellow Independent TDs Stephen Donnelly and Catherine Murphy, each of whom were co-leaders of the party.
 She was elected for that party at the 2016 general election and 2020 general election.

-In February 2022 Shortall, who is the Social Democrats' spokesperson for Health, introduced a bill in the Dáil to stop the practice of the HSE sending debt collectors to cancer patients in search of payment.
-The Bill also seeks an end to an inpatient charge of €80 per visit for chemo and radiotherapy, and also seeks to end extortionate parking fees.
-The government choose not to oppose the bill.
-Shortall opined that it was “frankly disgusting” that cancer patients were being pursued by debt collectors during one of the most difficult points in their lives.
+In February 2022 Shortall, as spokesperson for Health, introduced a bill in the Dáil to stop the practice of the HSE sending debt collectors to cancer patients in search of payment.
+The bill also sought an end to an inpatient charge of €80 per visit for chemo and radiotherapy, and also seeks to end extortionate parking fees.
+The government did not oppose the bill.
+Shortall opined that it was "frankly disgusting" that cancer patients were being pursued by debt collectors during one of the most difficult points in their lives.
 Each of the other opposition parties all praised the content of the bill and similarly expressed their dismay at the idea of debt collectors being used on cancer patients.

 On 22 February 2023, Shortall and Murphy announced that they would step down as co-leaders of the Social Democrats.
 They were succeeded by Holly Cairns on 1 March.
+On 2 July 2024, she and Murphy both announced that they would not contest the next general election.